nmfs-opensci/CloudComputingSetup/README.md

 ## Requesting a Google Data Bucket

-Work through local IT.
+Work through local IT to obtain a data bucket.
+Permissions to read and write to these data buckets can only be done through IT admin access.
 [Add instructions for each Center here?]
-Reference [Eli's documentation about servers vs objects](https://nmfs-opensci.github.io/EDMW-EarthData-Workshop-2025/content/why-cloud.html) related to Google shared drive vs buckets and speed.
+Reference [Eli's documentation about servers vs objects](https://nmfs-opensci.github.io/EDMW-EarthData-Workshop-2025/content/why-cloud.html) for additional information on Google shared drive vs data buckets and speed.

-Existing public NOAA data buckets can be found [here](https://www.noaa.gov/nodd/datasets#NMFS)
+Existing public NOAA data buckets can be found [here](https://www.noaa.gov/nodd/datasets#NMFS) for reference as to what these data buckets look like in the web interface.
+Instructions provided here are for use cases where the user has both read and write access to the data bucket being mounted, but mounting a public database should work similarly (sans write access).

 ## Linking Workstation to Bucket